Sue-syx/Sue-syx.github.io/_pages/about.md

 ## Research Interests

-My research interests are in machine learning with applications for healthcare.
-I am also interested in computer vision related topics.
+Theory and optimization of machine learning, data mining interest me a lot.
+I am also intersted in biomedical analytics and health informatics.